plivesey/RocketData/README.md

 ```ogdl
 github "linkedin/RocketData"
 ```
-Then run `carthage update RocketData`
+Then run `carthage update RocketData --platform ios`

+NOTE: Currently, `--platform ios` is necessary for some reason.
+We are investigating the issue.

 ### Swift Version